 The COVID-19 virus last year had brought along change and disruption, which was a lesson for everyone in many ways.
 Legal professionals, too, had learned to meet unique challenges and adapt to new circumstances.
-During and in the aftermath of the global pandemic, the legal sector realized a need for technology to execute several business continuity plans and strategies—for instance, the big shift to remote working.
+During and in the aftermath of the global pandemic, technology has become crucial for lawyers.
+It is helping to execute several business continuity plans and strategies—for instance, the big shift to remote working.

 According to a Clio survey, 83% of legal professionals (in 2020) viewed cloud technology as necessary for the survival of their law firms.
 While 76% said working virtually can help streamline workflows and services.